Simon Wilson: Phil Goff's new team to lead Auckland Council

 And with so many new appointments to meaty roles, it should also mean a term when a new generation of council leadership rises to the surface.

 But three years is a long time in politics.
-They have to sort out Auckland Transport and the other CCOs, put climate change at the heart of all decision making, keep spending under control and, most importantly, help raise up the aspirations, engagement and achievements of the city's south.
+They have to sort out Auckland Transport and the other CCOs, put climate change at the heart of all decision making, keep spending under control and - the task that is most often overlooked - help raise up the aspirations, engagement and achievements of the city's south.
 The work starts now.